“Blood Clots and Black Holes”

 Loris-Beckett chuckled broadly.
 “If you’d like a historian’s view, it’s been a good long while since your house produced a magus of vision.
 You were wise to break with tradition.
 As daemonologers, the Nimris have lost their touch.”

-Jules wasn’t sure whether to take this as a compliment, so all he did was shrug with his face and give a vague nod.
+Jules wasn’t sure whether to take this as a compliment, so all he did was shrug and give a vague nod.

 “You are, of course, correct,” Loris-Beckett went on.
 “This is the ubiquitous Corpus Hermeticum.
 It is, in fact, the oldest extant copy.
 I’ve dated it to the third century anno Domini.”